 Cute mini muffin pans = Cute Mini Vegan Chocolate Chip Muffins!

-So, in the kitchen we went to make some healthier (than those mini chemical muffins), vegan and chemical-free Chocolate Chip Mini Muffins!
+So, into the kitchen we went to make some healthier vegan Chocolate Chip Muffins!

-These mini muffins are ready in about 20 minutes.
-And they’re fairly easy to toss together:
+Vegan chocolate chip muffins are ready in about 20 minutes.
+And, they’re fairly easy to toss together.

-- Add in the dry ingredients to a large bowl.
+- Add the dry ingredients to a large bowl.

 - Fill-up the muffin cups and pop those babies in the oven.